effectfully-ou/haskell-challenges/force-elems/README.md

 Replace `forceElems = undefined` in [`src/Lib.hs`](src/Lib.hs) with an actual definition of `forceElems`.

-There's a small test suite, which I run with `stack test` (`cabal` should probably work as well, but I haven't checked).
+There's a small test suite.
+I run it with `stack test`.